SkandanC/skandanc-cv/content/authors/Skandan Chandrasekar/_index.md

 highlight_name: true
 ---

 I am an undergraduate student majoring in Nanotechnology Engineering at the University of Waterloo, Canada.
-I have ~2 years of research experience from working in universities around the world.
+I have ~2 years of research experience from working in universities around the world, and with people from Google.

 I am always on the lookout for internships, so feel free to send me an email if you are looking for a hard-working and innovative intern!